Spring Garden Revival

 Contact Bridgewater's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Bridgewater residents must obtain approval from the Bridgewater Department of Public Works before pruning any tree within public ways or rights-of-way.
-Advance notice of 7-14 days is required for most work, and significant projects may trigger a public hearing or review by the Bridgewater Tree Committee.
-Emergency authorizations are available for hazardous conditions.
-Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with special protections for heritage or landmark trees.
-Replacement requirements and enforcement procedures are in place for unauthorized work.
-For debris disposal, yard waste is accepted April–November in biodegradable paper bags only—plastic is prohibited per MassDEP.
-Brush bundles must not exceed 4-foot lengths.
-Residents may use the Transfer Station with proper permits and fees, or coordinate with municipal chipping and mulching programs.
+Pruning or removing any tree within Bridgewater’s public ways requires advance approval from the Department of Public Works (DPW).
+Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing, especially for heritage or historic district trees.
+Emergency authorizations are available for storm damage or hazardous conditions.
+Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees.
+Heritage tree designations and replacement requirements are enforced, with penalties for unauthorized work.
+For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush must be bundled in 4-foot lengths.
+The Transfer Station requires permits and fees for disposal.
+Coordination with municipal chipping and mulching programs is encouraged.

 Bridgewater Department of Public Works